Federal Updates Under the New Administration

 All university programs and activities are open and available to all regardless of race, sex, color, ethnicity or national origin.
 Consistent with California law and federal civil rights laws, SDSU provides equal opportunity in education and employment without unlawful discrimination or preferential treatment based on race, sex, color, ethnicity, or national origin.
 Our commitment to equal opportunity means ensuring that all students and employees have access to the resources and support they need to thrive and succeed in a university environment and in their communities.

-Importantly, if you receive a stop-work order, or official information or guidance from your sponsor agency that isn’t within this page, do not immediately take any action.
-Immediately forward any orders or guidance to [email protected] and your grant specialist.
-If you are a university researcher or PI and have questions or need direct support or guidance on other matters, you may also email [email protected]
+Importantly, if you receive a termination notice, stop-work order, other project-specific notice, or official information or guidance from your sponsor agency that isn’t within this page, immediately forward to [email protected] and your grant specialist.
+If you are a university researcher or PI and have questions or need direct support or guidance on other matters, you may also email [email protected].

 As federal agencies and sponsors respond to these orders and new policies, SDSU Research Foundation and the Division of Research and Innovation will provide updates, guidance, and resources to help support sponsored research.